hipstersmoothie/hipstersmoothie.com/pages/garden/Essential Mac Apps.md

 ### [Fantastical](https://flexibits.com/fantastical)

-Fantasical integrates with any calendar pretty easily and the way you can customize meeting notifcations has saved me more than once.
+Fantastical integrates with any calendar pretty easily and the way you can customize meeting notifications has saved me more than once.

 ### [Alfred](https://www.alfredapp.com)

 I am by no means an Alfred power user, but as far as a spotlight replacement goes it's a bit better in my opinion.
-My main gripe is that splotlight is bad at guessing what I want and often autocompletes files I don't want to open.
+My main gripe is that spotlight is bad at guessing what I want and often autocompletes files I don't want to open.
-Alfred is more streamlined and I haven't experinced those issues using i
+Alfred is more streamlined and I haven't experienced those issues using i

 ### [Rectangle](https://rectangleapp.com)